symphonylyh/3D/Segmentation3D/notes/segmentation_guide/point3d-setup.md

 * We want to add the torch-points3d repo as a subdirectory in my big 3D/Segmentation3D repo
   * Fork the repo on github web, now this forked repo has a link `https://github.com/symphonylyh/torch-points3d.git`
   * Go to the big 3D repo, add the forked repo as a subtree: `git subtree add --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master --squash`.
 This will create a folder `3D/Segmentation3D/Points3D` which is the master branch of the torch-points3d repo. use `--squash` to merge as just one commit.
-  * Commit it in Github Desktop or by `git push origin master`.
+  * Commit it in Github Desktop or by `git push origin main`.
 Now this repo is added as a subrepo
   * say the local repo is A, the forked repo is B, the original repo is C. ABC are different repos.
-  * General push just goes to A; to update A <--> B, `git subtree push --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master` and `git subtree pull --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master --squash`; to update B <-- C, on github web, click "Fetch Upstream" --> "Fetch and merge"
+  * General push just goes to A by `git pull/push origin main`; to update A <--> B, `git subtree push --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master` and `git subtree pull --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master --squash`; to update B <-- C, on github web, click "Fetch Upstream" --> "Fetch and merge"
 * A subdirectory can also be extracted to be a separate repo by subtree.
 Check out that later.

 ## Environment Setup